elvisimprsntr/siriproxy-radstat/README.md

 Let me know if you want to collaborate.

-- Update plugin to support v1.3 API and features.
+- Update plugin to support v1.3 API and more features.
 - Add support for multiple thermostats.